All parkers FAQ

 People who have a placard cannot park in a reserved space.
 Reserved spaces are only to be used by the authorized person or department.

 A scratch card for one-day parking can be purchased in person from the Parking & Transportation Office at the Atlas Service Center (E17-106).
-Alternatively, a designated MIT employee or staff member with Spend and Commit Authorization may purchase a scratch card online through Atlas.
-View our parking rates to see the current cost of a scratch pass.
+Alternatively, a designated MIT employee or staff member with Spend or Commit authorization may purchase a scratch card online through Atlas.
+View our parking rates to see the current cost of a scratch card.

 During snow emergencies, MIT requests that all cars be moved to indoor lots so that the outdoor parking areas may be plowed.
 For details, please see the regulations and enforcement page.